motorrin/Arch_Smart_Update/README.md

 The script relies on standard system utilities, but make sure you have the following installed:

-`sudo pacman -S python bash tar gawk coreutils psmisc`
+`sudo pacman -S curl python bash tar gawk coreutils psmisc`

 ## 🛠️ Installation